AWegnerGitHub/awegnergithub.github.io-content/2020_04_22_rise_garden_unbox.md

 ![Water Basin][waterbasin]

-The marks on the water basic coorespond to the lights on the exterior of the shelving unit.
+The marks on the water basin correspond to the lights on the exterior of the shelving unit.
 There are five blue water level marks and five LEDs.

 ![Water Pump][waterpump]

 Tucked inside the water basin is the water pump.
-This hangs from the side of the basic and is submerged into the water.
+This hangs from the side of the basin and is submerged into the water.

 ![Watering Can][wateringcan]